-In addition, the verification work flow shall log the following data:
+In addition, the verification work flow shall log the following data.

-- Information about the loaded reference image (image type and image format) - Information about the read document (document type and issuing state) - Demographic data of the document holder (gender, age class and nationality) - For the capture process: - Duration of capture for each captured image that was used as probe afterwards. - Information about the used capture software and hardware

-16 Error codes are not defined in the scope of this guideline.
+- information about all loaded reference fingerprint images (image type and image format) - information about the read document (document type and issuing state) - demographic data of the document holder (gender, age class and nationality) - for the capture process: - duration of capture for each captured image that was used as probe afterwards. - information about the used capture software and hardware - information about the probe images (size and type) - for each captured image used for a verification attempt: - duration of the verification - information about the software used for verification - configured threshold of the verification software - result of the genuine comparison (result, score and achieved FMR) - 16 Error codes are not defined in the scope of this guideline.
 An implementer using this field should inform the consumers of the logging data of the exact semantics of this field.